Last updated on: March 31st, 2023

 • Florida – Prop betting on all collegiate events

-• Illinois – No betting on in-state college props
+• Illinois – No betting on college props, all college game lines made in person.

 • Indiana – No betting on college props